atishay/atishay.github.io/themes/jain/README.md

 * `assets/image/logo.svg` - Logo - Aspect Ratio - (130x47 - Hugo does not support getting image size for svg)

 ## Menus
 * `top` - Top menu shown in the header.
 Supports one nested level of submenus.
+Uses the Section name to find the appropriate top level item to highlight.

 ## Template blocks
 * `favicon` - Present in the `<head>` tag.
 Defaults to basic favicon and basic apple touch icon support.